mahimtiwari/Triply.today/README.md

     Replace `YOUR_API_KEY_HERE` with your actual Gemini API key, which you can obtain for free from [Google AI Studio](https://ai.google/studio).

 4. **Save the File**
-    Save the `.env.local` file after making the changes.
+    Save the `.env` file after making the changes.

 ---